ShayneVi/Online-Fix-Store-App/README.md

 Currently features **700+ games** with more added weekly.
 Some games may be missing due to:
 - File size limitations (GitHub free plan has 50MB limit per file)
 - Occasionally overlooked games
+- Only games playable through steam are in the app.
+If its a game playable through microsoft store or Epic game store, it won't be in the app.

 If a game is missing or a fix isn't working, please contact me with the details and I will look into it.